Looking down the tracks, trying to decipher which rumble is your train.

 The most obvious answer is that it is not as smoothly integrated.
 For one, in order to have any of those features, you have to have people dial the new number.
 Also, having to use an HTML5 app to make calls is a lot slower than just using the phone app on the iPhone.
 Another drawback, is you would have to use your Gmail addressbook, or import your iPhone addressbook to Gmail.

 Want to try it out for free?
 On the bottom right of the page is a widget that says Call Me.
-Enter your name, number and check the box that protects your anonymity, and it will call me.
-I have the option set to only take messages though.
+Enter your name, number and check the box that protects your anonymity, and it will call anyone you like.
 Feeling brave enough?
+BTW, if you have a Google mail account, you can make free calls from there too.

 I had a chance to meet the cast and people behind the scenes but due to a case of the shingles, could not.
 I’d kick myself if it didn’t hurt so much.